KatarinaMihajlovic/NetSCNMTF-2stepmining/README.md

   - [step2_IdentifyBestk1k2](https://github.com/KatarinaMihajlovic/PD-Genes/tree/main/auxStep_Bestk1k2/step2_IdentifyBestk1k2) that contains the code which visualizes the dispersion coefficients of different k<sub>1</sub> and k<sub>2</sub> values, allowing us to choose k<sub>1</sub> and k<sub>2</sub> that lead to high dispersion coefficients

+- one folder [auxStep_AdditionalExperiments](https://github.com/KatarinaMihajlovic/PD-Genes/tree/main/auxStep_AdditionalExperiments) that contains scripts for performing robustness analyses and additional validation experiments

+IMPORTANT NOTES:
-IMPORTANT NOTE: It may be necessary to individually download step1_CreateInputNetworksMatrices/input/ExpressionMatrix/Normalized_data.zip file.
+- It may be necessary to individually download step1_CreateInputNetworksMatrices/input/ExpressionMatrix/Normalized_data.zip file.
 Downloading the entire NetSCNMTF-2stepmining repository as zip seems to further compress the Normalized_data.zip file, deleting the contents inside.
+- Scripts containing "slurm" in their title are designed to run on a system that supports such batch processing.

 ### How to run the notebook
 pip install -r requirements.txt